ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/end-of-semester-deliverables.md

 5. Final Self Assessment
 6. Letter or Video To Next Cohort

-### Create a google drive folder, I&P Fall 2018 and share with clarisa.diaz@nyu.edu
+### In the course Google Drive folder, I&P Fall 2018, find the subfolder with your name.
+Fill your folder

 with the following files and